jasonraimondi/traverse/README.md

 ## Stack

-It is an Electron app built with React, in TypeScript.
+Traverse is an Electron app built with React, in TypeScript.
 It uses Jest/Chai + Enzyme for the test framework.
 Webpack to bundle, Redux and Redux Saga for the store, and uses the GitHub REST API with the Axios rest client.

 ### Development